-You don’t need to be an avid Olympics enthusiast to have a great time with these simple winter backyard games.
+You don’t need to be an avid Olympics enthusiast to have a great time with these simple winter Olympic games for kids.
 Aside from being fun, a backyard Olympic Games session will give your kids a good workout and a chance to practice gross motor skills, balance and eye-hand coordination.
 Plus, you’re all getting fresh air and playing outside!

-We currently have snow but these events can be tweaked for those of you who don’t.
+We currently have snow but these winter Olympic games for kids can be tweaked for those of you who don’t.
 Half the fun was just coming up with the events – maybe you can come up with some of your own as well?

 Let the Games begin!